Network Identification for Diffusively-Coupled Systems with Minimal Time Complexity: Robustness and Practical Considerations

-To conclude this section, we saw that the presented algorithm can be applied in real-world scenarios, in which noise and measuring errors can happen, and not all nodes are susceptible to controlled exogenous inputs.
-Other algorithms which use probing inputs, or similar methods, rely on linearizing the dynamics instead of the steady-state equation, or using higher-order terms in the Taylor approximation \cite{Gardner2003,Guangjun2015}.
-These methods thrive in dynamics-rich networks, but will {oversample} and work very slowly in fast converging networks.
-On the contrary, the presented algorithm will work poorly in dynamics-rich networks, but will operate well on fast converging networks, or in cases where sampling the system is expensive.
-Examples of such networks include, for example, networks of autonomous vehicles trying to coordinate their velocity for platooning.
-The network cannot have rich dynamics due to safety reasons, and the perturbations from the desired platooning velocity should be very small.
-Understanding these networks is essential for traffic management, and can form a first step in predicting traffic jams and accidents.
-Other application examples with similar conditions include multi-satellite arrays, UAVs, drones, and robots.
+In comparison, the presented algorithm can still be applied in the case of non-smooth or even discontinuous dynamics, so long that the steady-state relations are differentiable.
+It will not function as well in dynamics-rich networks, does not waste unnecessary power for networks with slow dynamics, and will perform superbly for networks which converge fast.
+Examples of such networks include networks of autonomous vehicles trying to coordinate their velocity for platooning.
+The network cannot have rich dynamics due to safety constraints, and perturbations from the desired platooning velocity should be very small.
+Understanding these networks is key for traffic management, and can form a first step in predicting traffic jams and accidents.
+Other applications with similar conditions include multi-satellite arrays, UAVs, drones, and robots.

-\if(0) \todo[inline]{I feel above discussion is repetitive and wordy without adding much new info.
-Please consider a shorter version, or keeping it in rebuttal only.
-I might move it to the conclusions instead, but I think that we should emphasize when does this algorithm work well.}